-Of course I’d seen all the rooms before.
+Of course, I’d seen all the rooms before.
 Hef’s lounge where he catches up with friends and watches movies, the breathtaking foyer adorned with pictures and cut-outs of Hef and his girlfriends, and the dining room where we conducted our interview with 82-year-old Mary O’Connor.

 As previously mentioned, O’Connor’s grandmother, Sarah Brigham Taner, emigrated with her siblings from Co.
-Tyrone in the mid-1800s for a better life in the U.S. They settled in Pittsburgh, and soon enough Sarah feel in love and married a German music professor who lived in America.
+Tyrone in the mid-1800s for a better life in the U.S. They settled in Pittsburgh, and soon enough Sarah fell in love and married a German music professor who lived in America.

 O’Connor’s father was born in 1896.
 The family moved around a lot and it was in Berlin, Germany that O’Connor’s parents met.